 If you've got a camera-obsessed friend or relative that you don't know how to buy for, you're in luck – we've collected the best photography lover gifts for Christmas right here.
 These quirky and unusual Christmas camera gifts are perfect for the loved one who seemingly has everything.

-Best unusual Christmas camera gifts
+Best unusual festive gifts

-However, we found there were a lot of plastic panels, parts, screws and springs to put together so this is one that will reward those with a degree of patience as well as constructing dexterity.
+However, we found there were a lot of plastic panels, parts, screws, and springs to put together so this is one that will reward those with a degree of patience as well as constructing dexterity.
 Unsurprisingly, like the camera body itself, the lens here is plastic and we get another fixed focal length 50mm lens boasting an f/10 aperture.
-On a positive note we enjoyed using the waist level viewfinder and the through-the-lens viewing that comes courtesy of the spring loaded mirror level.
-Very Heath Robinson it may be, but it’s not without charm if you don’t mind putting the initial work in.
+On a positive note, we enjoyed using the waist-level viewfinder and the through-the-lens viewing that comes courtesy of the spring-loaded mirror level.
+It’s very charming if you don’t mind putting the initial work in.

 It might take a little practice to finetune the effect, but it's easy to pick up.
 The plastic build might feel a little cheap to some, but this super light lens is virtually unbreakable.
 The Lensbaby Spark is mostly marketed as a portrait lens, but it can add an extra bit of flavor to any genre of photography.

 All you need to do is screw one of the filter rings onto your lens and then use one of the magnetic Effects Wands to help distort the light as it enters the lens.
 This is actually pretty similar to the common DIY hack of holding transparent sweet wrappers over the end of your lens to cast a colorful hue.
 However, this filter system helps make the creative process as easy as possible.

 Like many of Lomography's unusual products, this lens is inspired by 1800s inventor and physicist Joseph Petzval.
 The Lomography Twist lens separates subjects from their background by creating beautifully swirly bokeh.
 It's important to note that this lens should only be used on full frame cameras, as APS-C sensors will significantly reduce the swirly bokeh effect.